How the MBA Curriculum Develops Stronger Leaders

 “Miscommunication and misunderstanding can create delays and added expenses as well as frustration and stress,” Jonathan Prichard, CEO of MattressInsider, told Forbes.
 “When I’m clear and get buy-in at the beginning, outcomes improve.”

 MBA programs provide students with experience working in teams, and effective communication is one driver of academic success.
-In an online MBA program, students also learn practical virtual communication skills, which are essential in today’s remote and hybrid workplaces.
+In a top online MBA program, students also learn practical virtual communication skills, which are essential in today’s remote and hybrid workplaces.

 Promoting Adaptability and Agility